Last updated 2008/03/18

 If a peer in a failover setup fails, and you wish to have the surviving server take over all service for the network, follow these steps on the functioning server:

-2. Using omshell, you're going to update the functioning server so it is in the "partner down" state.
-This will cause it to take over leases from the peer.
-Use the following script (or run omshell and type the input in directly):
+it is in the "partner down" state.
+This will cause it to take over

-Note that the "suffield" name value is taken from the peer configuration file (e.g., primary or secondary -- should be the same for both).
+#!/bin/bash /opt/local/bin/omshell << EOF connect new failover-state set name = "suffield" open set local-state = 4 update EOFNote that the "suffield" name value is taken from the peer configuration file (e.g., primary or secondary -- should be the same for both).
 And again, the "local state" value **must be taken from the current value found in dhcpd's man page**.
+The "open" line should show the current state, and the failover state should show the value for "communications interrupted" (3 as of this writing).
+After the "update", the value should read "4" (or whatever the correct value is).

 Over time, the running server will reclaim leases that used to be handled by the failed server.